caylent-solutions/terraform-modules/CONTRIBUTING.md

 Thank you for your interest in contributing to our Terraform Modules repository!
 This document provides guidelines and instructions for contributing to this project.

+## Contribution Workflow Overview

+This repository uses an automated CI/CD pipeline that handles different contributor types:

+- **Internal Contributors** (Caylent employees): Streamlined workflow with automatic test execution
+- **External Contributors**: Fork-based workflow with manual approval for test execution

 ## How to Contribute

 ### For External Contributors

-If you're an external contributor (not a Caylent employee), please follow the standard open source fork and pull request workflow:
+External contributors must use the fork and pull request workflow:

 1. **Fork the Repository**:
-   - Fork the repository to your GitHub account.
+   - Fork the repository to your GitHub account
    - Clone your fork locally: `git clone https://github.com/YOUR-USERNAME/terraform-modules.git`

 2. **Create a Branch**: